 Some Facts About Polar Bears

 Polar bears’ fur thickened, lightened, and turned translucent, better for blending into the frozen environment, as well as for capturing heat to their darker, insulating skin beneath.
-They developed a thick layer of blubber—adding more insolation and aiding buoyancy—as well as a highly tuned sense of smell that can sniff out seals under the ice.
+They developed a thick layer of blubber—adding more insulation and aiding buoyancy—as well as a highly tuned sense of smell that can sniff out seals under the ice.
 A third set of eyelids protects their eyes from the glaring snow.

 Considered marine mammals, the bears’ head and neck became elongated, streamlining their bodies, while wider, flatter feet work as flippers in the water.
 Their massive paws—the size of dinner plates—evenly distribute their weight so as not to fall through the sea ice.
 What’s more, the polar bear is the only creature on Earth that can hibernate at any time during the year.
 If it is without food for a while, even during the summer, a polar bear simply goes into a sort of walking hibernation to conserve energy.
 (In comparison, a brown bear would starve within about two weeks.)